gravitee-io/gravitee-doc-gen/example/plugin/README.md

     # Password
     # When type = 'JKS' or 'PKCS12'
     password:
-    # Path to private key file
-    # When type = 'PEM'
-    keyPath:
-    # Private key
-    # When type = 'PEM'
-    keyContent:
-    # Path to key store
-    # When type = 'JKS' or 'PKCS12'
-    path:
-    # Content
-    # When type = 'JKS' or 'PKCS12'
-    content:
-    # Path to cert file
-    # When type = 'PEM'
-    certPath:
   # Trust all (boolean)
   # Use this with caution (if over Internet).
 The gateway must trust any origin certificates.
 The connection will still be encrypted but this mode is vulnerable to 'man in the middle' attacks.
   trustAll: